KeshavDesai24/VrikshVed/README.md

 ## Technical Stack

-The PhytoSense project is built using a modern and robust technical stack:
+The VrikshVed project is built using a modern and robust technical stack:

 - **Core Language:** Python
 - **Deep Learning Framework:** PyTorch (for model development, training, and inference)